-Limited to just 20 units worldwide, Marr's Bigsby-equipped Les Paul will be available from the Gibson Garage London from 21 February with all proceeds going to charity
+Limited to just 20 units worldwide, this Bigsby-equipped model, inspired by his famous red LP, will be available from the Gibson Garage London from 21 February with all proceeds going to charity

-Gibson and Johnny Marr have teamed up for a super limited edition run of signature guitars based on the indie icon’s 1984 Les Paul Standard, with all proceeds from the sale of the guitar going to the Teenage Cancer Trust.
+Gibson and Johnny Marr have teamed up for a super limited edition run of Les Pauls based on the indie icon’s Bigsby-equipped '84 Les Paul Standard, each of them signed by the man himself, with all proceeds from the sale of the guitar going to the Teenage Cancer Trust.

-The Bigsby-equipped Les Paul is limited to just 20 units, each of which will be available exclusively at the Gibson Garage London, launching on 21 February, with Marr’s signature on the back of the headstock.
+The Gibson ‘84 Les Paul Standard with Bigsby, signed by Johnny Marr, is not a signature guitar per se.
+It was spec'd up using Gibson's Made to Measure service and is limited to just 20 units, each of which will be available exclusively at the Gibson Garage London, launching on 21 February.
+You will find Marr’s signature on the back of the headstock.

 We often associate Marr with the Rickenbacker, Telecaster or the Jaguar, but it was this Cherry Red Les Paul that has appeared on more albums than any other electric guitar in his collection.
 Marr picked it up from A1 Repairs in Manchester and immediately pressed it into service during the recording of the Smiths’ sophomore album, Meat Is Murder.